 How much your teeth can be whitened depends on many factors — some of which you can control (such as whether to use a bleaching or non-bleaching method, or the percent of active ingredient in a whitener), and some that you can't (such as your natural tooth color or how well your teeth respond to whitening).

-- A light-activated whitening session, sometimes called chairside bleaching, can cost $500 or more and results in instantly and often dramatically whiter teeth
+- A light-activated whitening session, sometimes called chairside bleaching results in instantly and often dramatically whiter teeth

-- A custom mouthpiece created by your dentist for in-home bleaching costs around $300, and you typically wear it several hours a day or overnight for two weeks
+- A custom mouthpiece can be created by your dentist for in-home bleaching, and you typically wear it several hours a day or overnight for two weeks.

 - Whitening products available in your drugstore or retail store may contain much lower concentrations of active ingredients than products from the dentist.
 Lower concentrations may produce less dramatic results.
 Whitening toothpastes also help to remove stains and maintain newly whitened teeth at very little cost